Go to Implementation

 If the symbol has only one implementation, dotPeek will navigate to it directly.

-- If the symbol has several implementations, they will be listed in a drop-down list.
-The drop-down list may contain items in both bold and regular font.
+If the symbol has several implementation, they will be listed in a drop-down.
+The list may contain items in both bold and regular font.
 Bold indicates that an item has direct inheritance, while the regular font is used for indirect inheritance.

 You can do one of the following:

 Click the desired item to open it in the editor.

 Select the desired item by pressing Up and Down and then press Enter to open it in the editor.

 Start typing to filter results.
 Note that you can use CamelHumps here.
 If necessary, press Esc once to clear the filtering.

 Here is an example of how Go to Implementation bypasses intermediate steps.
 Suppose that the